- Departments & Divisions

 Programs and Courses

-Prime Time offers more than in the arts, film, health, technology, fitness, finance and more.
+Prime Time offers hundreds of lifelong learning classes and events in arts, film, health, technology, fitness, finance and more.
 The program also offers a number of inter-generational programming, including a technology lab.

 Prime Time's Mission, Vision and Values